Anisote/alasource.info/README.md

 - ~~Add mark criterias~~ - 03/09/2021
 - ~~Allow an information to have multiple authors~~ - 07/09/2021
 - ~~Order authors by alphabetical order~~ - 06/10/2021
-- Order information by alphabetical order in administration panel
+- ~~Order information by alphabetical order in administration panel~~ - canceled
-- Fix issue in the admin panel for author with quote
+- ~~Fix issue in the admin panel for author with quote~~ - 06/10/2021
 - Fix issue in the admin panel when insertion of authors without tags in an information
+- Author should be required to add an information
 - Resize the datable when the zoom changed

 ## Commit format